schramm-famm/docs/meeting-minutes/week-6.md

 Honor - RTE

 Riley - db stuff, figuring out wrappers for different commands.
-MySql
+MySql.
+Maybe get it running in a container?